Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

 \end{enumerate} \end{proof}

-\begin{remark} Note that the results in \Cref{thm: face properties} extend trivially to subsets of facets, including subsets that do not form faces, if we follow the convention that the empty set is independent and the subgraph containing no edge is a forest.
-With this observation, \Cref{thm: face properties} highlights the connection through which independent subsets correspond to forests, dependent subsets correspond to graphs with cycles, and circuits correspond to chordless cycles.
-A more precise characterization emerges from the point of view of matroid theory.
+\begin{remark} \Cref{thm: face properties} highlights the connection through which independent faces correspond to forests, dependent faces correspond to cyclic graphs, and circuit faces correspond to chordless cycles.
+The precise description emerges from the viewpoint of matroid theory \cite{DelucchiHoessly}. \end{remark}

-Recall that a matroid consists of a finite \emph{ground set} together with a family of its subsets, called \emph{independent sets}, that satisfies the independence axioms (a) the empty set is independent; (b) any subset of an independent set is independent; and (c) for two independent sets $A$ and $B$ with $|A| < |B|$, $A \cup \{ b \}$ is independent for some $b \in B$.
-Subsets of the ground set that are not independent are \emph{dependent sets}.
-A maximally independent set is a \emph{basis} while a minimally dependent set is a \emph{circuit}.
-Two matroid structures appear naturally in this context, and \cref{thm: face properties} shows that they are essentially the mirror images of one another.

-Taking a given facet $F$ of $\adjp_G$ to be the ground set and its (affinely) independent subsets (including $\varnothing$) to be independent subsets, we have a matroid structure.
-On the other hand, building on the ground set $E_F = \edges(G_F)$, we can also construct a matroid where the independent elements are subsets of edges, including the empty set, that does not contain a cycle.
-In this setup, a basis is a spanning tree, and a circuit is a chordless cycle. \Cref{thm: face properties} shows that the map $X \mapsto \edges(G_X)$ preserves matroid properties. \end{remark}

-In the matroid-theoretic context, the cyclomatic number of a graph is also known as the \emph{corank} of a graph, which is preserved in the in the face-subgraph correspondence, i.e., the corank of a face $F$ of $\adjp_G$ (as a point configuration) is the same as the corank of $G_F$ (as a graph).
-Therefore, in the following, we will refer to graphs of cyclomatic number $c$ simply as corank-$c$ graphs.